-There are THREE separate and independent business groups in the alcohol beverage industry: Suppliers, distributors and retailers.
+There are three separate and independent business groups in the alcohol beverage industry: Suppliers, distributors and retailers.

-- Licensed suppliers (brewers, vintners and other manufacturers)
+- Licensed SUPPLIERS (brewers, vintners and other manufacturers)

 the state of Ohio acts as the distributor of high-proof alcohol beverages)

-- Licensed retailers (your local grocery stores, club stores, convenience stores, restaurants, taverns, nightclubs and others)
+- Licensed RETAILERS (your local grocery stores, club stores, convenience stores, restaurants, taverns, nightclubs and others)